edgarpf/aws-cda-tips/README.md

 - Multi-Object Delete can be used to delete a large number of objects.

+- Parts of a multi-part upload will not be completed until the "complete" request has been called which puts all the parts of the file together.

+- S3 object key names are stored lexicographically.

+- A benefit of multi-part upload is that you can upload a file as it is being created.

 - x-amz-server-side-encryption will cause an object to be SSE.

 - 100 is the maximum number of S3 buckets by default allowed per AWS account.